 I learnt one of my first hand posing tips when I was in front of the camera for a professional portrait, and not behind it.

 The photographer was referring to a classic hands-on-the-face pose.
 But the same applies to hands placed anywhere on the body.
 On an arm, for example, the hand can push skin out to the side and make the arm look wider.

 When posing with the arm touching any part of the body, ask the subject to touch lightly.

 The last thing you want is to squish the face while trying what’s actually a lovely traditional pose with the hand on the face.

 The arms and legs create natural lines in portrait photography.
 Anything the hands are touching is going to draw the eye in the photo.

 The hands can draw attention to the waist.
 Or create the illusion of a smaller waist by placing them in a bit from the actual waist.

-That traditional hands-on-the-face pose became a favourite.
+That traditional hands-on-the-face pose became a favorite.
 This is because the hands draw the eye up to the face.

 In couples photography, the light placement of a hand on a cheek can draw the eye to both faces.

 Along the same lines though, avoid placing the hands-on areas that you don’t want to draw attention to.
 Sometimes when I ask a groom to wrap his arms around the bride, his hands end up resting on her stomach.

 Re-directing his hands to the waist draws less attention to the gut.